Patryczon/TweetsStreamList/README.md

 ![](application.gif) ![](applicationLive.gif)
 # Build Variants
 Application has 2 builds flavours:
-- apiData - that module allow you to use MockedTwitterRepository as data source,
+- apiData - that module allows you to use MockedTwitterRepository as data source,
-- mockedData -  that module allow you to use repository which is connecting to real Api
+- mockedData -  that module allows you to use repository which is connecting to real Api

 # API configuration
-For API configuration e.g. change Token Key, Consumer Key or Base URL you have to edit gradle.properties file.
+For API configuration e.g. change Token Key, Consumer Key or Base URL - to do that you have to edit gradle.properties file.